logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 const { handleChange, handleBlur, handleInput } = useField('someField');
 ```

-In this example we are validating on `input` event (when user types), which would make the validation aggressive:
+In this example we are validating on `input` event (when the user types), which would make the validation aggressive:

 ```vue
 <template>